01 of 14

 Proper layout and pre-planning of the tile installation is essential for a great looking job.
 Done properly, the tile installation will look balanced, level and symmetrical.
 A job without proper attention paid to layout will look unbalanced with odd tile cuts and will be readily noticeable to the observer.

 Start by locating the center of the wall to be tiled or the center of the most dominant/visible portion of the wall.
-In this tutorial, I wanted to feature the open area above the sink so I located the center of the opening between the two upper wall cabinets which is centered over the sink.
+In this tutorial, we wanted to feature the open area above the sink, so we... located the center of the opening between the two upper wall cabinets which is centered over the sink.

 Continue to 5 of 14 below.

 - Locate the center of the tile field precisely and using a standard level or torpedo level, mark a vertical line in the center of the wall.

 - Determine if this center mark is for the center of a grout joint or center of a tile.
 We recommend using the mark to locate the center of a grout joint as it will be much more precise.